FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Baselines and Methods

 LwF leverages knowledge distillation~\citep{bucilua2006model} to retain accuracy on previous training data without storing it.
 EWC enables CL in a supervised learning context by penalizing the total distance moved by the parameters from the optimal model of previous tasks weighted by the corresponding Fisher information.
 Unlike LwF, EWC requires stored data, typically the validation set, from the previous tasks.
 In \litw, we use LwF and EWC to retain performance on pretrain classes.
-For further details see Appendix~\ref{sec:impl}.
+For the continual learning methods we train all network parameters according to standard training procedures (Appendix \ref{sec:impl}).
+For further details on ER-ACE and DER see Appendix~\ref{sec:MethodDetails}.

 \textbf{Out-of-Distribution (OOD) Methods}~ We evaluate two methods proposed by Hendrycks \& Gimpel~\citep{hendrycks2016baseline} (HG) and OLTR~\citep{liu2019large} along with our proposed OOD baseline.
 The HG baseline thresholds the maximum probability output of the softmax classifier to determine whether a sample is OOD.